-[Bulk Metallic Glasses (BMG) Group]
+[Non-equilibrium Materials Group (Bulk Metallic Glasses (BMG) Group before FY2015)]

-Prof. A. Lindsay Greer: Former head of the Department of Materials Science and Metallurgy, University of Cambridge.
-He has carried out long-standing collaboration with Prof. Dmitri V. Louzguine (PI, AIMR).
+Prof. A. Lindsay Greer: Head of the School of Physical Sciences (Former head of the Department of Materials Science and Metallurgy), University of Cambridge.
+He has carried out long-standing collaboration with Prof. D.V.
+Louzguine (PI, AIMR).
 Dr. Jiri Orava (postdoc at Cambridge joint laboratory) is now moving forward with the joint research between them.
 Prof. Greer himself stays at AIMR for joint research several weeks every year.

-Prof. Alain Reza Yavari: Professor of Grenoble Institute of Technology.
+The late Prof. Alain Reza Yavari: Professor of Grenoble Institute of Technology.
 Winner of the Award for Scientific Excellence, French National Center for Scientific Research (CNRS), 2011.
-He stays at AIMR 1-3 months every year, and carries out joint research with Mingwei Chen's (PI, AIMR) and Dmitri V. Louzguine's (PI, AIMR) groups on bulk metallic glasses.
-Dr. Konstantinos Georgarakis (assistant professor) is placed at Yavari's laboratory at AIMR to enhance joint research.
+Unfortunately, he died in 2015.
+During his lifetime, as well as placing Dr. Konstantinos Georgarakis (assistant professor) at AIMR, he himself stayed at AIMR 1-3 months every year, and carried out joint research with M.W.
+Chen's (PI, AIMR) and D.V.
+Louzguine's (PI, AIMR) groups on bulk metallic glasses.